 GRANITE VANITY UNITS

-Granite is one of the most popular choices for vanity units and countertops.
+Granite worktops are one of the most popular choices for vanity units and more.
 It is naturally antibacterial and highly resistant to scratching and staining but it’s still important to maintain granite surfaces properly, and that includes understanding how to clean granite safely.

 How To Clean Granite